leonard658/AI-Personal-Trainer/README.md

 Download the project folder
 Open folder in IDE
 Install all required software (can be seen below)
-Open QueryGPT.py and replace "gpt-key-here" with your own OpenAi API key (can be found on OpenAi website)
+Open QueryGPT.py and replace "api-key-here" with your own OpenAi API key (can be found on OpenAi website)
 Run app.py file and open flask app from console

 ### Required software: